blackdesert575/resume/README.md

 python3 test_robots.py
 ```

-## Project workflows/ CI/CD pipelines

-* Nginx + pdf2htmlex bundled page output(html/css/javascript all in one)
-  * Install the CLI prerequisites on your localhost
-  * Git clone this repo on your localhost
-  * manual edit src/*.tex
-  * generate *.pdf from *.tex
-  * generate *.html from *.pdf
-  * deploy with docker images

   * node.js + react.js single-page-cv app with pdf output
     * Install the CLI prerequisites on your localhost
     * Git clone this repo on your localhost
     * manual edit src/*.tex
     * generate *.pdf from *.tex
     * mv *.pdf to single-page-cv/public
     * devops under single-page-cv with next dev server
     * deploy with docker images

 ## to do list

+* Migrate to Cloudflare Worker & Pages
 * Compare Nginx + pdf2htmlex bundled page output(html/css/javascript all in one) VS node.js + react.js single-page-cv app with pdf output
 * integration with CI/CD pipelines with GitHub Actions/Jenkins/ArgoCD...etc
 ~~* pdf2htmlEX (generate *.html from *.pdf)~~